ConsumerDataStandardsAustralia/standards/slate/source/includes/known-issues.md

 Issue | Description
 :---- | :----------
 Inconsistencies in Telco Candidate Standards | <ul><li>The Get Telco Products endpoint schema references an array of _plans_, which should be _products_.</li><li>Transaction endpoints reference a _serviceIds_ (plural) property described as an 'Array list', but with a Type as 'string'.</li><li>Redundant _service_ object in Telco Usage list endpoints.</li><li>Redundant _balance_ object in Telco Balance list endpoints.</li><li>Telco Usage list endpoints should have pagination links.</li><li>Some mandatory fields are not specified with valid 'required' statements, and some are incorrectly specified with default values.</li></ul>
-Non-Bank Lending Candidate Standards | Aside from the modifications described in the [release notes](../includes/releasenotes/releasenotes.1.28.0.html#non-bank-lending-draft) for the original Non-Bank Lending Draft, some detail in the Non-Bank Lending Candidate Standards has now been superseded by more recent endpoint versions in the binding Banking Standards.
-The affected Candidate endpoints are: <ul><li>Get Products</li><li>Get Product Detail</li><li>Get Account Detail</li><li>Get Transaction Detail.</li></ul>This issue will be resolved when Non-Bank Lending changes are determined and integrated with the latest Standards.
+Non-Bank Lending Candidate Standards | The Candidate Standards were updated in v1.34.1 to align to Decisions affecting the Banking endpoints that they have been based on, as of v1.34.0.
+Further details are in the Version Delta comments of the Candidate Standards.

 ## Future improvements